 Central Park and Upper West Side Hotels

-Staying near Central Park is a great idea if you want to get off the tourist track and see how the natives live.
+Staying near Central Park is perfect if you want to get off the tourist track and see how the natives live.

-These attractions include the American Museum of Natural History, Lincoln Center, Columbus Circle, Carnegie Hall, and Strawberry Fields.
+You will be able to walk to these attractions: the American Museum of Natural History, Lincoln Center, Columbus Circle, Carnegie Hall, and Strawberry Fields in Central Park.

 *Price brackets are higher than for other neighborhoods